emerbrito/dataverse-client-factory/README.md

     end
 ```

-In the real world each application is different and the impact or performance gain will depend on the application however, any applicatio can benefit from the layer of abstraction provided by the `DataverseClientFactory`.
+In the real world each application is different and the impact or performance gain will depend on the application however, any application can benefit from the layer of abstraction provided by the `DataverseClientFactory`.

 ## IDataverseClient